christensenacademy/christensen-academy/modules/web-design-and-development-intro/textpages/web-standards.md

 * Can anyone build new networks and connect them to the Internet?
 Generally speaking, yes.
 * Can anyone aquire domain names and build new websites?
 Generally speaking, yes.

-With this said, there are two groups of people who play particularly large roles in shaping the World Wide Web: people who make websites, and people who make Web browsers.

-###Web Browsers
-Although the Web is open to everyone, we all need Web browsers to use it.
-But, since nobody really controls the Web, who makes browsers?
-The answer is that lots of people have been making browsers since the early 1990s.
-Some of the most famous browsers (past and present) are Mosaic, Netscape, Internet Exploer, Firefox, Safari, Chrome, and Opera.

-Interestingly, these Web browsers all attempt to render webpages in exactly the same way.
-That is, webpages should theoretically look and behave exactly the same on all browsers.

-In a sense, this is the point of Web Standards: to ensure that webpages render exactly the same on all browsers.
+###Browsers Vendors: The People Who Make Web Browsers

 Believe it or not, but Web Standards didn't always exist, and they weren't always followed even when they did.
-During the first [browser wars](http://en.wikipedia.org/wiki/Browser_wars) in the late 1990s, many webpages displayed "Best viewed in Netscape" or "Best viewed in Internet Explorer" messages because the major browsers of the day did not fully adhere to a common set of shared Web Standards.
-During this period of time, it became abundantly clear that a common set of Web Standards were needed.
+During the first [browser wars](http://en.wikipedia.org/wiki/Browser_wars) in the late 1990s, many webpages displayed "Best viewed in Netscape" or "Best viewed in Internet Explorer" messages.
+Because Web browsers did completely adhere to a common set of standards, Web developers were forced to tailor their websites to a specific Web browser, which in those days was usually either Netscape or Internet Explorer.
+This was a very bad situation, and we're still feeling some of the effects today.

-The World Wide Web we live in today is a much nicer place than it was 10-15 years ago.
-Today, the four major browsers--Chrome, Firefox, Safari, and Internet Explorer--are engaged in what some might call a second browser war.
-Each browser is fighting to become the dominant, most-used browser on the Web.
-Nowadays, however, the competition is being framed by Web Standards produced by the (W3C)[http://en.wikipedia.org/wiki/W3c].
+In terms of Web Standards, the World Wide Web we live in today is a much nicer place than it was 10-15 years ago.
+Today, the four major browser vendors are all fighting to become the dominant, most-used browser on the Web.
+Nowadays, however, the competition is being framed by Web Standards produced by the [W3C](http://en.wikipedia.org/wiki/W3c).
 As the W3C continues to release new Standards for HTML, CSS, and other Web-related technologies, browsers race to implement the latest and greatest features of these Standards.

-However, Web Standards aren't just the work of people who make Web browsers.
-Web Standards are also the work of people who make websites

-###Why do we need Web standards?
-We need standards because the Web needs consistency to flourish.
-Webpages need to work the same across all browsers

-###Who creates Web standards?
-The World Wide Web consortium...

-###Conclusion
+Thanks to the vast improvements in Web Standards and Web browsers' adherence to them, it is much easier for Web developers (people who make websites) to create pages that work well across all browsers.

+###Web Developers: The People Who Make Websites

+Getting browser vendors to adhere to Web standards is only half of the battle.
+Web designers and developers still need to work hard to make sure the websites they build are following Web Standards and best practices.
+Of course, it's generally in their best interest to do so, but I'm still amazed at how often I encounter new websites that are built not adhering to Web Standards.

+To the extent that browser vendors and Web developers continue making strides towards Web Standards, the better the Web will be for everyone.

 Kowabunga,